mrjshzk/nSkinz/nSkinz-advancedfx-readme.txt

 All credit goes to
 https://github.com/namazso/nSkinz

-Please understand the original author probably won't support this modification and we don't plan to provide support at the moment either.
+Please understand the original author probably won't support this modification and we don't plan to provide much support at the moment either.

 MIT License